cembglm/stlc-man/README.md

 ## 11. License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 For detailed information, please refer to the `LICENSE` file in the repository.

 ## 12. Citation